WCW/New Japan Supershow I: Reception

 Dave Meltzer reviewed the event in the Wrestling Observer Newsletter after attending it live.
 He was largely positive, crediting it for having a great presentation for the main event championship match and praising matches such as the tag match between The Steiner Brothers and the team of Hiroshi Hase and Kensuke Sasaki, the six-man tag, the match between Jushin Liger and Akira Nogami, and the final two matches of the night.
 He argued the show would have been more effective for WCW if it was aired in the United States on television as a Clash of the Champions rather than as a pay-per-view.

 Aftermath

-The ending to the main event was not well received in Japan, as the crowd was not used "dirty" finishes like the Dusty finish used in the main event.
+The ending to the main event was not well received in Japan, as the crowd was not used to "dirty" finishes like the Dusty finish used in the main event.
 Meltzer reprinted comments from Japanese newspapers covering the situation that contained comments like "This WCW dirty trick finish is nothing but trouble.
 They've already ruined their company at home with it and now they're going to ruin our wrestling with it."

 Fujinami went on to face Flair again in the main event of SuperBrawl I in May of that year in a match for both the NWA and WCW World Heavyweight Championships.